sullrich84/preflight/README.md

-# preflight
-CORS Testing Tool
+# PreFlight - The CORS testing tool in your terminal